MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `unbanWhenBalanceBelowGwei`: When a delinquent Node has been banned, the receivables causing the ban must be paid below this level to cause them to be unbanned.
 In most cases, you'll want this to be set the same as permanent_debt_allowed_gwei.

-* `ratePack`: These four parameters set your rates which you wish to be used for charging other Nodes for providing them your services.
+* `ratePack`: These four parameters specify your rates that you wish to be used for charging other Nodes for your provided services.
   They are currently denominated in Gwei, but we've been planning a transition to Wei units.
 These are ever present values, no matter if the user's set any value, they have defaults.